WalletConnect/walletconnect-specs/auth/authentication.md

 B subscribes to pairing topic from provided URI

-B receives request and decrypts it with symKey S.
+B receives request and decrypts it with symKey S from URI.

 B constructs message to be signed from request and signs it.